fredhutchio/tfcb_2019/lectures/lecture09/README.md

 0. Look at the overall structure of the document.
 What does the top describe?
 What about the rest?
 1. now look through the contents of the `man` manual to find a flag that will show you the location of the file containing the documentation
 2. save this information somewhere (on a piece of paper?)

+## A quick practicum

+Use any method you like to find documentation about the `wc` command, then use it to count the number of lines in `sequence.gb`.

+---

+Congratulations!
+You now know how to navigate around the file system.

 3. execute `cd directories` then `less README.md` to work through the next part of the adventure